Rackad/MovieStore/README.md

 ## Step 2

-1. Navigate to Folder: `Controllers`
+1. Navigate to Folder: `../MovieStore/Controllers`
 2. Open `HomeController.cs` in you favorite editor

 3. Load the data stream from the variable `url`